ellipsis-drive/python-package/docs/path/hashtags/index.md

     ellipsis.path.hashtags.delete()

-Removes a hashtag to a map.
+Removes a hashtag from a map.

 **Mandatory arguments**